Fast Bridging Finance for Property Investment, Flips and Short-Term Funding

 The main risks relate to delays in exit strategy, which may lead to additional costs or the need to extend or refinance the loan.
 Bridging loans can also be more expensive than traditional mortgages.

 Bridging loans are short-term finance products, secured against property, designed to move quickly and fund unusual circumstances.
-Lenders focus mainly on the value of the property and the investors exit strategy more than income or credit scores.
-After a valuation and legal processes, funds are released - usually in a single drawdown.
+Lenders focus mainly on the value of the property and the investor’s exit strategy rather than personal income or credit score alone.
+After valuation and legal processes are completed, funds are released, usually in a single drawdown.
 Interest is usually rolled up or retained, so monthly payments are not made during the term.
+Unlike long-term mortgages, bridging loans are designed to be temporary solutions, which is why the exit strategy is the primary focus of lender assessment.

 Exit Strategy